MiliasV/crowdsourcing_street_perceptions/README.md

 bash ./build.prod
 ```

-* NOTE: To retreive the street-level imagery data, the cyclomedia account information should be configured in the `application.properties`.
+* NOTE: To retreive street-level imagery data, the cyclomedia account information should be configured in the `application.properties`.
 In the future releases, we will add more data providers.

 After the build process finished, the final war file can be found in: `./annotation-server/target/subjectivity.war`.